benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/ui/create/examples/login_dialog.md

 ```
 // Copyright 2020 The Chromium Authors.
-All rights reserved.
 // Use of this source code is governed by a BSD-style license that can be
 // found in the LICENSE file.